Metropolitan Corporation Of Islamabad Cleanses Major Nullahs To Prevent Urban Flooding In Monsoon - UrduPoint

 The Metropolitan Corporation of Islamabad (MCI) has cleansed multiple nullahs of the federal capital to prevent urban flooding in the fast-approaching monsoon season

-"In the wake of monsoon, we have launched a 'Nullah Cleansing' drive under the 'Clean and Green Pakistan' campaign to remove waste and blockades from the natural streams in phases," MCI Director Sanitation Sardar Khan Zimri told APP on Tuesday.
+"In the wake of monsoon, we have launched a 'Nullah Cleansing' drive under the 'Clean and Green Pakistan' campaign to remove waste and blockades from the natural streams in phases," MCI Director Sanitation Sardar Khan Zimri told APP.

 In the first phase of the drive, he said the sanitation department conducted a survey to analyze situation of the city's nullahs.
 So far, the sanitary workers had removed major blockades such as fallen trees, green waste and big stones from 20 streams, located at various sectors including F-6, F-7,F-10, F-11, G-10 and others.